vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/vtex-io-documentation-making-your-new-app-version-publicly-available/vtex-io-documentation-releasing-a-new-app-version.md

 Observe these points when dealing with a **beta** version:

-1. **Beta** versions cannot be deployed.
-If you use `vtex deploy` on a beta version of an app, the accounts and workspaces with the app installed will not update to this version.
+- **Beta** versions cannot be deployed.
+If you run `vtex deploy` on a beta version of an app, the accounts and workspaces with that specific app version installed will not be updated to this version.
 2. **Beta** versions ignore the `ttl` (time-to-live) parameter set in the [`service.json` file](https://developers.vtex.com/docs/guides/overview-of-vtex-io-services#the-servicejson-file).